 On the first day of the festival, individuals and families bring statues of Ganesha into their homes or place them on platforms under tents throughout communities.
-Though most acquire traditional statues of the god, some artists have attempted to portray Ganesha in a more modern light by creating likenesses boasting various designs or carrying tech devices that might include smartphones or laptops.
 The statues are crafted from any number of materials including plaster of Paris.
 Some are carved from clay, chocolate, laddu or paddy.
 The size and price of the likeness varies greatly.

 Once installed in the desired location, the ritual known as Pranapratishhtha Puja occurs.
 Priests invoke the god’s presence into the likenesses by chanting mantras and offering prayers.
 The statues are also commonly anointed with chandan powder.
 In addition to public locations, the holy men also provide this service to private individuals if desired.

 Throughout the festivities, believers bring offerings of coconut, flowers, jaggery, traditional sweets and coins.
 Prayers are offered by priests and citizens daily.
 When residents display the statues in their homes, Ganesha is regarded as an honoured guest.
 Performing the rituals is also a means of asking the god for his blessings.
 With the advent of technology, Hindus may send Ganesh Chaturthi prayers and blessing to friends and family members.
 Gift-giving is also not uncommon during the event.